AFRICAI-MICCAI/model_development_2_models/README.md

 # 6. Processing
-Given that we have our dataset ready and at hand and have our preprocessing and AI algorithm, we nned a compute power to run the analysis.
+Given that we have our dataset ready and at hand and have our preprocessing and AI algorithm, we need a compute power to run the analysis.
 Eg-
 Google collab: is a free notebook environment that runs entirely in the cloud. https://colab.research.google.com/drive/16pBJQePbqkz3QFV54L4NIkOn1kwpuRrj#scrollTo=BCmeo64HcLfs